orthecreedence/hustle/README.md

     // how many times this item has been kicked
     kicks: 0,

+    // how many seconds left this job has to run before expiring (and being moved to the ready state)
+    time_left: 0,

     // what state this item is in (set by peek)
     state: 'ready|buried|reserved',